kota6-me/kota6-me/README.md

 👋Hello!!
 My name is Ritsu Yuzaki.
 I'm a Japanese senior high school student, and making  DiscordBots.
-I'm now studying TypeScript, Ruby, Go.
+I'm now studying TypeScript, Ruby and Go.<br>
 I have lived in US for 6years, so I can speak English little bit.

 ## 連絡先 - contact<br>